Code-Institute-Submissions/milestone_2_rpoas/README.md

 The website features member testimonials, details of past and upcoming events, a gallery of historical photos related to the police force in Lanarkshire, details of member benefits, a sign up form and a contact page.

-The client requested this website to address a number of issues with current methods of recruitment and communication.
-* [RPOAS Lanarkshire Facebook page](https://www.facebook.com/rpoas.lanarkshire), which is only accessible to those with a Facebook account.
+The client requested this website to address a number of issues with their current methods of recruitment and communication.
+Most engagement has been through the [RPOAS Lanarkshire Facebook page](https://www.facebook.com/rpoas.lanarkshire).
+Although the Facebook page is quite active and generates interest through posting historical Lanarkshire Police photos, it is only accessible to those with a Facebook account.
+The branch also sends mass emails through a subscription with [MailChimp](https://mailchimp.com/).
+The MailChimp member database is currently updated manually by the branch.
+There's also a central [RPOAS website](https://www.rpoas.org.uk/wp/), with separate pages for each branch.
-* Mass emails, which the RPOAS Lanarkshire branch sends using [MailChimp](https://mailchimp.com/).
-The mailing list consists of RPOAS Lanarkshire members and potential members who have provided their contact details at recruitment events.
-* A central [RPOAS website](https://www.rpoas.org.uk/wp/), with separate pages for each branch.
 This site is maintained centrally and rarely updated.
 Most information is only available with login details.

-The business goals of this website are to:
+The client goals for this website are to:
+* Provide a more accessible way for members to get information about RPOAS Lanarkshire.
-* Build awareness of the RPOAS amongst retired police officers.
+* Increase the audience of potential RPOAS members.
 * Promote the benefits of RPOAS membership.
+* Maintain engagement through building the gallery of historical Lanarkshire police force photographs.
+* Encourage member attendance at RPOAS Lanarkshire events
+* Automatically update the member database and mailing list.
-* Encourage engagement in the RPOAS community.
+* Provide an easy way for members to get in touch with the RPOAS committee.
-* Rekindle a sense of pride and belonging in the police community.

-The user goals of this website are:
+The user goals of this website are to:
-* To find out more about what the RPOAS is and what it offers to members.
+* Find out more about what the RPOAS is and what it offers to members.
-* An intuitive sign up process.
+* Easily sign up as an RPOAS member.
-* Easy access to the rest of the RPOAS community.
+* Find out ways to engage with the rest of the RPOAS community.
-* A simple way to search through historical photos.
+* Reminisce, with the help of the historical photos.
+* Get in touch with the RPOAS committee.

 ---